aleknikolov11/oauth/README.md

 To run the project, do the following things:

   1. Run 'composer install' in the root directory of the project.
   2. Run generate-oauth2-keys located in ./vendor/bin folder.
-It will automatically generate public, private and ecryption keys in ./data/oauth (Note: The permissions of the keys should be 660).
+It will automatically generate public, private and ecryption keys in ./data/oauth.
+  3. Change the permissions of private.key to 600 or 660
   3. Create an empty database and load the contents of oauth.sql located in ./data.
   4. Copy auth.local.php.dist to auth.local.php and fill it out as shown in the "Configuration" secton below.
   5. Run 'composer serve' to serve the app using the 'php -s' command